NOTE: Temporary grain storage for corn, wheat, rice, soybeans, milo and many, many more applications.

 NOTE: If the grain bags need to be positioned end to end with another pair, leave approximately 20-26 ft.
 (6.1-7.9 m) of space between the two pairs of bags.
 This should be adequate space for the transport vehicle and unloader to travel between the pairs of bags.

 NOTE: When loading the grain bags, move the loading equipment and position it facing up the slope.
-Loading the grain bags up the slope will aid the operator in braking the machine, and will leave the sealed end of the bag exposed to downhill moisture that could enter the grain bag and damage product inside the bag.
+Loading the grain bags up the slope will aid the operator in braking the machine, and will leave the sealed end of the bag unexposed to downhill moisture that could enter the grain bag and damage product inside the bag.

 Position the loading equipment at the lowest elevation of the storage site and facing up the slope.
 Pull approximately 10-13 ft.
 (3.1-3.9 m) of the grain bag off the roller, seal and flatten the end, then fold the end underneath.
 As the grain bag is being filled, the weight of the product will provide downward pressure on the seal and create an additional seal to help prevent moisture from entering the grain bag.
 Install a guideline at the start of the bag, stretching it tight alongside one of the front tires of the tractor.
 Position the guideline as straight as possible along the loading path.
 The guideline will help the operator maintain the tractor and bag loader position and keep the bag straight during the loading process.
 It is important to keep the bag straight while loading.